Rules and Safety

 - Please pack out your trash.

-- No commercial activities are allowed in the park.
+- Commercial activities are NOT allowed in the park.

 - All persons using the park must comply with all federal, state, county and city laws, rules and regulations.

 - It is prohibited to remove anything from the park other than trash.
 All wildlife, plant material and rock specimens must remain in the park.

 - Pinnacle Peak trail is approximately 3.5 miles round trip and is a 1.75 mile trail (one way)

 - A hat, sunscreen, shoes with good tread and at least a quart of water per person is needed to comfortably take this hike.

 - Allow at least 2 hours for the full hike.

 - Stay on the designated trail at all times.